What is the Microsoft 365 migration API

 4. Create a new storage container in the same Azure storage account for the migration package manifest files

-5. Generate all required manifest files following the expected schema
+5. Generate all required manifest files—such as XML files and JSON configurations—following Microsoft’s expected schema.

 6. Upload the manifest files to your Azure storage container created for these files